Getting started (legacy)

 Quick tutorial (video)

 We highly recommend you follow this quick tutorial before you start exploring on your own.
+This video is most suitable for CloverDX 7.1 or older.
+With CloverDX 7.2 and introduction of Clover AI Assistant, we recommend you start with the tutorial.

 The video will walk you through building your first Wrangler job and explain the core principles in detail.
 You can then read additional details in the rest of this guide.